customerio/customerio-android/README.md

 ## Deep links
 After you have followed the setup instructions for [setting up rich push notifications](#rich-push) you can enable deep links in rich push notifications.

-There are two ways of handeling deep link in your application.
+There are two ways of handling deep links in your application.

 1. Using the [intent filters](https://developer.android.com/training/app-links/deep-linking) in your `AndroidManifest.xml` file